CE-Programming/toolchain/docs/libraries/fatdrvce.rst

 This library can be integrated with **msddrvce** in order to access physical devices such as a flash drive.

 For best performance, the "cluster allocation size" should be set to the maximum allowed.
-On Linux this can be accomplished with the following command:
+On Linux, this can be accomplished with the following command:

 .. code-block:: bash